Conversion Optimization

 The short answer to this is: yes.

-The strategy aspect is often referred to as eCommerce CRO (Conversion Rate Optimization).
+The strategy aspect is often referred to as eCommerce CRO.

 eCommerce CRO looks at optimizing various key parts of your web and mobile sites to make them more engaging, accessible and relevant for potential customers.

-8 key aspects to consider for more effective eCommerce conversion rate optimization:
+6. Which key aspects define an effective eCommerce conversion rate strategy?

 2. Overall design and UX